 Africa is the second largest continent in the world and covers 6% of the earth’s total surface area.
 Africa covers about 11.7 million square miles with the adjacent islands included.
 By 2016, Africa had a population of 1.2 billion people which is about 16% of the world’s population.
 The Indian Ocean, Atlantic Ocean, and the Mediterranean Sea are located to the southeast, west, and north of Africa respectively.
 Africa has coastlines on the Red Sea and the Suez Canal to the North East.
 The largest countries in Africa by land area are Algeria, the Democratic Republic of the Congo, Sudan, Libya, and Chad.

-Algeria is the largest country in Africa with an area of 919,595 square miles and the 10th largest country in the world.
-Algeria was colonized by French in 1830 putting an end to Algerian slave trade and gained its independence in 1962.
-Algeria exports large quantities of natural gas to Europe due to its large reservoirs of gas and oil making the export of energy as the country’s backbone.
-Algeria imports its weapons from Russia, and it is a member of the African Union, United Nations, and the Arab Leagues.
-The capital city of Algeria is Algiers with Islam being a common religion.
+Algeria is the largest country in Africa and the 10th largest country in the world.
+Algeria gained its independence from France in 1962.
+Algeria exports large quantities of natural gas to Europe due to its large reservoirs of gas and oil, making the export of energy the country’s backbone.
+Algeria is a member of the African Union, United Nations, and the Arab Leagues.
+The capital city of Algeria is Algiers with Islam being the most common religion.
 The Sahara Desert covers the southern part of Algeria making the country a semi-desert with very hot middays and chilly nights.
 Algeria experienced civil war from 1991 to 1997 when a cease-fire was declared and later elections held in 1999 which saw Abdelaziz Bouteflika emerge as the president.

 2. The Democratic Republic Of The Congo (DRC)